 The gap between release and stability

-Perhaps, this problem cripples all Microsoft products rather than .NET stack only.
+Perhaps, this problem cripples all Microsoft products not .NET stack only.
 But it’s definitely worth mentioning.
 The newly released products lack proper documentation, support, stability, and are prone to drastic changes.
 In one of AltexSoft projects, our architects decided to use a fresh DocumentDB (now Azure Cosmos DB) but then were forced to design custom data architecture as the product suffered a number of technical issues that could jeopardize the entire project.

 One of Y Combinator users has vividly described this issue: “My problem with these kinds of Microsoft technology evangelism articles/videos is that it always seems like Microsoft has juuuust gotten their new hotness to work, and is telling the world that it’s awesome, and ready for production.
 Then you go to implement it, and as soon as you leave the perfect world of their demo, it all falls apart, and THEN you find out the docs were written for the beta version, and no longer apply, so you’re left guessing at the right invocation signature for the method you need.”

 The problem of memory leaks is not uncommon in any technology.
 Simply put, the framework doesn’t release the memory that it no longer needs. .NET is frequently criticized for memory leaks and memory-related issues.
 Although .NET has a garbage collector for this sort of problem, engineers still have to invest additional efforts into proper resource management.
 And the leaks keep on growing as the application scales.

 Fortunately, any engineer will be able to find detailed and effective recommendations for detecting leaks in .NET.